Australian author Craig Silvey pleads guilty to child exploitation crimes, books banned from schools

 Key details reported by multiple sources:

-- Silvey was first charged in January 2026 after police raided his Fremantle home and seized electronic devices
+- Silvey was charged in January 2026 after a WA Police child abuse squad raid on his Fremantle home seized electronic devices

-- Two additional charges (including producing child exploitation material between February and June 2022) were discontinued
+- Two additional charges (including producing child exploitation material between February–June 2022) were discontinued

-- Silvey is next scheduled to appear in the District Court in July 2026 for sentencing
+- Silvey is scheduled to appear in the District Court in July 2026 for sentencing, with bail continued

 Points of Difference